NASA-SW-VnV/fret/fret-electron/docs/_media/ExportingForAnalysis/analysis.md

 **3. Choose export language**

 Pick an export language for the generated specification/code.
-We currently offer two options: 1) CoCoSpec and 2) Copilot .
+We currently offer two options: 1) CoCoSpec, 2) Copilot, and 3) R2U2.
 SMV is currently only compatible with test obligation exports (see [Test Case Generation manual](../exports/testgenManual.md) for details).

 ***
 <img src="../screen_shots/AnalysisPortal3_v3.0.png">